 Bigstock

 An effective resume informs the employer of your experience and skills, but it also provides insight into how good you are as a business-of-one, saving or making companies money.
-The correct use of bullet points can help you deliver the message!
+The correct use of bullet points can help you deliver that message!

 Want more help with your resume?